aaronland/go-wunderkammer/README.md

 ### append-dataurl

-Update a stream of OEmbed records to append a base64 encoded data URL to the `data_url` property.
+Update a stream of line-separated OEmbed JSON records to append a base64 encoded data URL to the `data_url` property.
 The source of the data URL is the value of the `url` property which will be fetched using an HTTP `GET` request.

 ```
 $> ./bin/append-dataurl -h